Gojong of Korea: External pressures and unequal treaties

 In the 19th century, tensions mounted between Qing China and Imperial Japan, culminating in the First Sino-Japanese War in 1894–1895.
 Much of this war was fought on the Korean peninsula.
 Japan, having acquired Western military technology after the Meiji Restoration, secured a victory against Joseon forces in Ganghwa Island, forcing Joseon to sign the Treaty of Ganghwa in 1876.
 Japan encroached upon Korean territory in search of fish, iron ore, and other natural resources.
-It also established a strong economic presence in the peninsula, heralding the beginning of Japanese Imperial expansion in East Asia.
+It also established a strong economic presence in the peninsula, heralding the beginning of Japanese imperialist expansion in East Asia.
 These events were the roots of Gojong's antipathy to the Japanese Empire.

-The Treaty of Ganghwa became the first unequal treaty signed between Korea and a foreign country; it gave extraterritorial rights to Japanese citizens in Korea and forced the Korean government to open three ports, Busan, Incheon, and Wonsan, to Japanese and foreign trade.
+The Treaty of Ganghwa became the first unequal treaty signed between Korea and a foreign country; it gave extraterritorial rights to Japanese citizens in Korea and forced the Korean government to open three ports, Busan, Chemulpo (Incheon), and Wonsan, to Japanese and foreign trade.
 With the signing of such a lopsided treaty, Korea became easy prey for competing imperialistic powers, paving the way for Korea's annexation by Japan.

-Imo Rebellion and Gapsin Coup
+Imo Rebellion and Kapsin Coup

 King Gojong began to rely on a new paid army (byeolgigun) of soldiers equipped with rifles.
 These new armies were requested by the Gaehwa Party and was supervised by Yun Ung-nyeol.
 In contrast to the well-armed army, the old army had not received a salary for 13 months.
 The tattered army was finally paid one month's salary.
 Enraged, the old army sparked a riot, and the Daewongun seized power.
 When the Imo Incident happened, Queen Min requested the Qing Empire for military support.
 On 27 June 1882, the Qing deployed about 3,000 soldiers in Seoul.
 They kidnapped the Daewongun on 7 July 1882, which led the Min family to regain political power.

 During the Imo incident when Queen Min was taking refuge in her relative's villa, Lady Seon-yeong of the Yeongwol Eom clan showed extreme devotion towards King Gojong.
 He rewarded her fealty by promoting her to the rank of Jimil Sanggung (5th senior rank of Women of the Internal Court).

 On 4 December 1884, five revolutionaries attempted a coup d'état by leading a small anti-old minister army to detain King Gojong and Queen Min.
 These revolutionaries tried to remove the Qing army from Korea.
-The Gapsin Coup failed after 3 days.
-Some of its leaders, including Kim Okgyun, fled to Japan, and others were executed.
+The Kapsin Coup failed after 3 days.
+Some of its leaders, including Kim Okkyun, fled to Japan, and others were executed.

+While suppressing this coup, Gojong actively invited Qing only to increase the Yuan Shikai's influence over Korea.
+Yet Gojong did try to maintain the independence of his nation.
+The Chinese even considered abdicating Gojong for consolidation of Qing influence in Korea.
+For Gojong, he believed that relying on to stronger powers was the best solution in the situation without neither army to guard him nor money.
+However, these decision never followed his own responsibility, ultimately poisoning his very own nation he intended to save.